-WHAT INFORMATION MUST BE ON THE EXCUSE?
+?
 TYPE OF EXCUSE WHEN MUST IT BE TURN IN?
 CHILD'S NAME?
 DATE(S) OF ABSENCE?
-REASON FOR ABSENCE ?
-SIGNATUR E?
+REASON FOR ABSENCE?
+SIGNATURE?
 OTHER INFORMATION?
-PARENT EXCUSE Within 3 days of the child's return to school If the excuse is not received within 3 days, the absence will be Unexcused.
+PARENT EXCUSE Within 3 days of child's return to school If the excuse is not received within 3 days the absence will be Unexcused.
 YES YES Only the date(s) listed on the excuse will be considered Excused.
-YES YES NONE MEDICA L EXCUSE See Above If the doctor's office says they are faxing an excuse, please contact the school to make sure we have received the excuse.
+YES YES NONE MEDICAL EXCUSE See Above If the doctor's office offers to fax an excuse, please contact the school to make sure we have received the excuse.
 If we do not receive it within the 3 day window, we cannot accept it.
-YES YES See Above Any date(s) not listed on the doctor's note require a parent note, or they will be considered Unexcused.
-YES YES TIME OF APPOINTMENT If a student is absent for a full day of school for an appointment the time and location of the appointment will be looked at to decide if the student will be considered absent Excused the full day, or if only half the day will be Excused (the other half day would be Unexcused).
+YES YES See Above Any date(s) not listed on the doctor's note require a written parent excuse, or the absence for that day will be considered unexcused.
+YES YES TIME OF APPOINTMENT If a student is absent a full day of school for an appointment, the time and location of the appointment will be considered to determine whether the absence will be excused the full day, or a half day (the other half day would be unexcused).